-Hockey season is back, and it’s one of my favorite things about fall!
+Hockey season in Boston is back, and it’s one of my favorite things about fall!

 Taking your family to a hockey game in New England is truly a fun adventure for kids of all ages.
 I was 8 years old when I attended my first Bruins game with my dad in the old Boston Garden, and from then on I was hooked.
 There’s plenty of hockey in the Boston area to choose from, whether you want to go all out at TD Garden to cheer on the Bruins or start with a local college team like the BC Eagles, Harvard Crimson, BU Terriers, Northeastern Huskies, or UMass Lowell Riverhawks.